|Le Logis At La Pépinière||Self Catering||Flexible||2||4||1||Double sofabed (2 people), portable cot (1 baby)|

 The double bedroom downstairs is furnished and decorated in `cottage' style, with a ceramic-tiled floor, a double bed with oak bedstead, a chest of drawers, chairs and large, built-in oak cupboards.
 On the corridor side of the room is a recessed hand-basin with lighted mirror.
 On the far side is a curtained window overlooking our lovely meadow with fruit trees, and a doorway with two steps providing a private entrance to the bathroom.

 The upstairs bedroom has a charming `old-fashioned' look with magnolia walls and dark oak beams.
-It has two, comfortable wooden-framed single beds, a wardrobe and chest of drawers.
+It has two, comfortable wooden-framed single beds and a chest of drawers.
 Plenty of natural light comes from a shuttered velux window in the sloping ceiling and a glazed door (with curtain) which opens to a `Juliette' balcony overlooking the river Baize and back lawn.

 The bathroom has hand-basin with mirror, a glass-doored shower unit and a wc.
 There is an electric fan heater for cold mornings.
 It is lit by halogen spots and a window that looks over the meadow.
 As explained above, the ground floor bedroom has its own entrance to the bathroom.
 Other occupants access the bathroom via the conservatory (both doors have internal bolts).